MarkJelic/TEC-1G/Documentation/memmap.md

 ### EXPAND Page Switching & Cartridge - Bank 2

 Bank 2 supports installing a RAM or ROM chip of up to 32k in size in the U9 position.
-However, because bank 2 is only 16k in size, only half of a 32k chip can appear in bank 2 at any time.
+However, because Bank 2 is only 16k in size, only half of a 32k chip can appear in Bank 2 at any time.

 The highest address line of the 32k chip (A14) can be toggled using the System Latch, to select which half of the chip appears in bank 3.
-Software is free to switch chip halves at any time.
+Software is free to switch between chip halves at any time.

-This software-selectable memory-chip control is also known as *page switching*.
+This software-selectable memory-chip control is also known in 1G language, as *page switching*.

 It is planned that a 'game cartridge' type system will be made available for the TEC-1G - plugging in a cartridge will place it's onboard ROM in Bank 2, and on power up the cartridge's ROM code will execute instead of MON-3. *This is a future planned additon - more details will be added as this future project is developed further, and are of course subject to change.*